arivolispark/blog/README.md

 The 'c' parameter and Kernel are the 2 concepts that control the accuracy of SVMs.

-# Regularization
+# Notes
-This is a technique to prevent overfitting in a classification model by adding a penalty term to the loss function.
+- *Regularation* technique is used to prevent overfitting in a classification model by adding a penalty term to the loss function.

+# Cross validation
+- In *Cross validation* technique, dataset is split into a training set and a test set.

+- *Accuracy* is an evaluation metric which is used to measure the performance of a classification model.